 [Sakata City, Yamagata Prefecture] Yamagata Prefecture's only inhabited remote island "Tobishima" has a soothing daily life with migratory birds and sunsets!

-On a clear day, you can see Mt.
-Chokai from the island, which can be reached in less than an hour by boat (regular service) from Sakata Port, and there are 10 natural monuments on the island, making it like a natural paradise.
-Tobishima is a remote island where you can enjoy walking, bird watching, fishing, and swimming in the sea.
+On a clear day, Mount Chokai can be seen from the island, and it can be reached in just under an hour by boat (regular service) from Sakata Port.
+The island is home to 10 natural monuments, and Tobishima is a remote island that is like a natural paradise where you can enjoy island-specific activities such as walking, bird watching, fishing, and swimming

-Blessed with both seafood and mountain delicacies, Tobishima is packed with the charm of a remote island, and is attracting a lot of attention as a tourist spot.
+Tobishima, blessed with both seafood and mountain produce, is full of the charm that only a remote island can offer, and is a highly sought-after tourist spot

-Located in the north of the Sea of Japan, it may give the image of a snowy country, Yamagata, but one of its charms is that the average annual temperature is over 12 degrees Celsius, making it a comfortable place to spend time.
+Located north of the Sea of Japan, Yamagata is often thought of as a snowy region, but the average annual temperature is over 12 degrees, making it a comfortable place to live, which is also one of its attractions

-Bird watching during the day...to a stunning sunset
+Bird watching in the daytime... followed by a stunning sunset

-The population of Tobishima is less than 200 people, and the traditional fishing village lifestyle has been preserved, with almost no noise or pollution, the air is clear, and the scenery can be seen far into the distance.
+Tobishima has a population of just under 200 people, and the traditional fishing village lifestyle is preserved.
+There is almost no noise or pollution, the air is clear, and the scenery can be seen far into the distance

-A variety of flowers bloom on Tobishima, and there are even endemic species that can only be seen on the island.
+A variety of flowers bloom on Tobishima, including some endemic species that can only be found on the island

 Tobishima Daylily